 The Samples of Diet Sodas

 Diet Coke, Diet Pepsi, and Coke Zero are the “unknowns.”
 They have been left out in open containers overnight to get rid of the carbonation, as bubbles are not good for the HPLC system.
+This sufficiently gets rid of any gases in the samples.

 Draw around 2 mL of the diet soda into a plastic syringe.

-Attach the filter tip to the syringe -by twisting it in place.
+Attach the filter tip to the syringe via Luer-Lok by twisting it in place.

 Push the liquid in the syringe through the filter and into a small glass vial.
 This gets rid of unwanted particulates that could potentially clog the separation column.

-Dilute each sample with an equal amount of DI water.
+Dilute each sample with an equal amount of DI water, so they are at 50% purity.

-Inject 100 μL of the sample into the sample loop, and run trials that are the same as the trials were for the standards.
+Inject 100 μL of the sample into the sample loop, and run trials with the same parameters as for the standards.

 Calculations